vargas88hugo/app-fitness/README.md

 # App-Fitness

 This is a native app in Angular about fitness and training.
-I used Angular Material to the frontend and eventually I will implement Spring
+I used Angular Material to the frontend and firebase.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.